searchivarius/py_mtasklite/docs/context_manager_and_resource_leakage.md

 Our `mtasklite` library explicitly starts a specified number of processes or threads, which need to be terminated when all work is done.
 This is handled by our code automatically in two cases:

-1. When it detects the end of input (i.e., all input items are read).
+1. When we detect the end of input (i.e., all input items are read).
 2. When the object is created using the `with-statement` and the respective `with-block` finishes.

 Let us consider an example without the context manager: